ScottyFillups/embark/docs/slides/gitbash.md

 ## What is Git?

 So, why is this poor version control?

-It clutters your working directory, and it's unclear what changes were made in between drafts.
+The previous example was poor version control because it led to a cluttered working directory, and it was difficult to determine what changes were made between drafts.
 What's the difference between `essayd2.docx` and `essayd3.docx`?
 The only way to figure that out is to open each file and compare the contents.

 Git is a program that handles version control for you: no need to make funky filenames with version numbers!
 Cool huh?

 ---

 ## Introduction to version control

+To create a new Git repository, run `git init`

+`git add`
+`git reset`
+`git diff`
+`git log`
+`git
+`git commit -m "[MESSAGE]"`

 ---